ThinkArcHQ/profiles/mcp-server/README.md

-# Persons FinderBee MCP Server
+# ProfileBase MCP Server

-A Model Context Protocol (MCP) server that enables AI agents to discover and connect with people through the Persons FinderBee platform.
+A Model Context Protocol (MCP) server that enables AI agents to discover and connect with people through the ProfileBase platform.

 ## Overview